jbiatek/BSGRulebook/rulebook.md

 #### Piloting

 Any character with piloting in their skill set is allowed to fly a viper themselves.
-They should have a piloting token in addition to their regular character token, used to represent which viper they are flying.
+These characters have a piloting token in addition to their regular character token, used to represent which viper they are flying.
 These are manned vipers, as opposed to unmanned ones.

 While piloting, players have the option of using their Movement step to move their viper to an adjacent space area.
 During Movement, players can also land their viper and move to a ship location  at the cost of discarding 1 Skill Card (their viper goes back into the reserves).
 Whenever a pilot moves to a regular location, voluntarily or involuntarily, their ship returns to the Reserves unless otherwise indicated.